 Which brings us to an important fact: risk management is a continual process.
 For that reason, many businesses choose to hire a specialist to work with on an ongoing basis.
 If you choose LRI, our risk management specialist can work with you to avoid or minimize your risk by developing a comprehensive strategy specific to your business needs.

-Services we provide (and that any good risk management company should provide), include background checks and obtaining of personal history of employees or other individuals, asset search, litigation (both civil and criminal), obtaining of business records, and reputation management.
+Services we provide (and that any good risk management company should provide), include background checks and obtaining of a personal history of employees or other individuals, asset search, litigation (both civil and criminal), obtaining of business records, and reputation management.

 If you still aren’t sure if a risk management specialist is needed, research is a good place to start.
-Risk Management Magazine has many of information packed articles available on their website that can help you to become more informed about risk management and aid in the decision-making process.
+Risk Management Magazine has many of information-packed articles available on their website that can help you to become more informed about risk management and aid in the decision-making process.

 A consultation with one of our specialists is another option that could benefit your company in the long run.
 Keep in mind, we offer both face-to-face and remote services, so don’t let distance be a deciding factor.

-Click here to learn more about our services and what we offer or call (312) 647-2017 to schedule an appointment.
+See our risk management services to learn more about our services and what we offer or call (312) 647-2017 to schedule an appointment.